Zamami, Okinawa: Economy

 In stark contrast to its calamitous history at the end of World War II, Zamami is now known as a popular tourist destination.
 Its economy is based almost entirely on tourism, and 92% of the population is employed in the tourism industry.
-The main activities on Zamami are scuba-diving, snorkeling, sea kayaking, standup paddleboarding, and fishing.
+The main activities on Zamami are scuba diving, snorkeling, sea kayaking, standup paddleboarding, and fishing.
 Furuzamami beach is popular for its crystal clear waters teeming with coral and fish.
 Many people flock to the island in winter and early spring for the chance to see humpback whales.
 There are many locally operated sightseeing boats for this purpose, as well as observation gazebos located around the island.
 There are smaller, uninhabited islands nearby which are accessible by boat from Zamami's harbour.
 Visitors to Zamami can rent and ride motor scooters around the island's narrow and winding mountain roads.

-Only 8.38 km2 of the Zamami is utilized as farmland, and the village has been reduced to only 35 farming families.
+Only 8.38 km2 of Zamami is utilized as farmland, and the village has been reduced to only 35 farming families.
 The village produces small amounts of peanuts, papaya, potatoes, beef, and goat.
 The fishing industry is likewise in great decline, with only 42 households engaged in fishing.
 Mozuku (Cladosiphon okamuranus), a type of edible seaweed popular in Okinawan cuisine, is the primary marine product of the village.
 The Port of Aka on Aka Island is the primary fishing port in the village.
 The Zamami Village Fisheries Cooperative operates shops on both Zamami and Aka islands that sell fresh-caught fish directly to the public.